masslab/HARproject/CodeBook.md

 ## Required Files, Environment & Packages
-The following are required files for the run_analysis R-script:
+The following are required files:

 ### Data Files
 - The complete Human Activity Recognition Using Smartphones Dataset available from https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip

+-The Data Files should be in a subdirectory called UCI HAR Dataset in the working directory

 ### Scripts
-- run_analysis.R script available on gitHub
+- run_analysis.R script available on gitHub https://github.com/masslab/HARproject

+- The script should be in the working directory

+### Packages
+run_analysis.R requires the following R packages:

+- dplyr
+- plyr

+The script will check to see if they are installed.
+If they are it will load them.
+If not it will install them automatically from CRAN.

 ## Processing